andrelucas/akceph-build/README-centos.md

   images, using our RPM packages.

-- Use the generated `daemon` image as the source to generate our gen2-specific Docker image, which simply runs as a non-root user and changes some permissions.
+- Use the generated `daemon` image as the source to generate our gen2-specific Docker image `akdaemon-gen2`, which simply runs as a non-root user and changes some permissions.

+- Similarly, use the `daemon` image as the source to generate a gen2-specific Docker image `akdemon-gen2-debug` which is the same as `akdaemon-gen2`, but with all the debug symbol packages installed.

 - If specified, push the images to a remote repository.